dariusztytko/jwt-key-id-injector/README.md

   "iat": 1516239022
 }
 ```
+**kid** field is used to choose a key.

-My assumption is that there may be vulnerable implementations that will treat the $key value as an array:
+My assumption is that, if kid field is not expected, there may be vulnerable implementation that will treat the string $key value as an array:
 ```
 hmac($alg, $data, $key[kid]);
 ```